jaccomoc/jactl/docs/blog/2026-08-28-jactl-virtual-threads.md

 </details>

-For each batch `processOrder()` is called for each order which then invokes `checkInventory()` (which always returns true) for each item in the order.
+For each batch, `processOrder()` is called for each order in the batch which then invokes `checkInventory()` (which always returns true) for each item in the order.
-The `checkInventory()` function invokes `sleep(0)` up to `n` times so we can then measure the overhead of suspending and resuming a script from inside a nested call stack.
+The `checkInventory()` function invokes `sleep(0)` the first `n` times it is invoked so we can then measure the overhead of suspending and resuming a script from inside a nested call stack.
-The call to `sleep(0)` will suspend the script by throwing a `Continuation` as described but will then immediately resume execution since the sleep time is 0.
+The call to `sleep(0)` will suspend the script by throwing a `Continuation` as described but, since the sleep time is 0, it will then immediately schedule a resume event to continue the script execution.

 The benchmark measures performance for when the script performs 0, 1, 2, 5, and 10 calls to `sleep(0)`.
 Here are the results:

 <img src="/charts/suspend_resume_chart.svg" alt="Throughput vs number of suspend/resume operations" />

-As the chart shows, the impact of each suspend/resume is quite small in this benchmark.
+As the chart shows, in this benchmark, he impact of each suspend/resume is quite small.
 In a real world scenario, the relative impact will be based on how much work the script is doing, how nested the stack is, and the number of local variables (including parameters) there are at each level of the stack.